cpetrich/counterfeit_DS18B20/README.md

 The MAX31820 is a DS18B20 with limited supply voltage range (i.e. up to 3.7 V) and smaller temperature range of high accuracy \[1,8\].
 Like the DS18B20, it uses one-wire family code 0x28 \[1,8\].
 Preliminary investigations have not (yet) revealed a test to distinguish between DS18B20 of Family A and Maxim-produced MAX31820 in software \[5\].

 ## Warning
 **Sending undocumented function codes to a DS18B20 sensor may render it permanently useless,** for example if temperature calibration coefficients are overwritten \[5\].
-The recommended (and currently sufficient) way of identifying counterfeit sensors is to analyze state and behavior of the scratchpad register in response to commands that comply with the datasheet \[5\].
+The recommended way of identifying counterfeit sensors is to check whether the ROM does not follow the pattern 28-xx-xx-xx-xx-00-00-xx \[5\].
+(While the ROM can be overwritten in Families B1 and D1 to mimic genuie sensors, we have not come across sensors with spoofed ROM \[5\].)

 (*Information on chips of Families A, B, C, and D comes from my own investigations of sensors in conjunction with the references below as indicated by reference number \[1-6,8-10\].
 All tests were performed at 5 V with 1.2 kOhm pull-up.*)